 How To Freeze Rhubarb?

-As with freezing any food, choosing good quality specimen helps immensely.
+As with freezing any food, choosing a good quality specimen helps immensely.
 When it comes to rhubarb, go with firm, fresh, and ruby-red stalks.
 You might even eat a piece before freezing to make sure the flavor is just right.

 When it comes to the process of freezing, it’s rather simple.
 For a bunch of stalks, it can take around 10 minutes (if you omit blanching), or closer to 40 minutes (if you blanch the veggie).
 Here’s how to go about it ([MF]):